geojeff/busser/README.md

 progression of development of official SproutCore build tools may be followed at https://github.com/sproutcore/sproutcore/issues/639.

-Waiter will be developed with a fresh look at new tools available, such as browserify, stylus, stitch, and the like, to see where use of these tools can replace code or enhance the program.
+Busser will be developed with a fresh look at new tools available, such as browserify, stylus, stitch, and the like, to see where use of these tools can replace code or enhance the program.

-Async programming style in Waiter will be reviewed by comparison to examples found on the web and to the build tools called ember-runner, developed by Juan Pablo Goldfinger (Juan77).
+Async programming style in Busser will be reviewed by comparison to examples found on the web and to the build tools called ember-runner, developed by Juan Pablo Goldfinger (Juan77).
 In particular, the use of the async module in ember-runner will be reviewed. ember-runner may be